Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 Recognizing that the church was on the brink of a setback that would cost the congregation multiple years and millions of dollars to redesign the project, and needing to learn, I was impelled to say yes.

 What followed the most toxic, ungoldly project environment I have ever been a part of.
 A little financial pressure, a little political fear, and the church leadership revealed its true colors.
-As they did, more and more families spoke up about their own experiences, confirming a long pattern of deceit, abuse, and threats to silence dissenters.
+As they did, more and more families spoke up about their own experiences, eventually revealing a long pattern of deceit, abuse, threats, and ostracization to silence dissenters.

-By the time I was being coerced by the leaders into questionable financial arrangements to intentionally conceal things from the congregation in order to protect the positions and power of the leaders, I started reaching out to other elders and current and former staff for insight and assistance.
+By the time I was being induced and coerced by the leaders into questionable financial arrangements to intentionally conceal things from the congregation in order to protect the positions and power of the leaders, I started reaching out to other elders and current and former staff for insight and help.
 The warnings I received from multiple people with personal experience were things like "be careful Jordan, you may not know what you are dealing with.
 I have come to the conclusion that these guys are evil..." and "I would have absolutely no hesitation to take these guys to court.
 Don't be confused and think you are dealing with a church or a spiritual organization.
-You are dealing with a corrupt family business..." etc.
+You are dealing with a corrupt business..." etc.

-As more and more stories and warnings poured forth, I realized I was dealing with wolves in sheep's clothing who were actively betraying Spirit, Truth, and Justice and taking advantage of the innocent and unaware for their own positions and power.
+As more and more stories and warnings poured forth, I realized I was dealing with wolves in sheep's clothing who were actively betraying Spirit, Truth, and Justice and taking advantage of the innocent and unaware to buttress their own positions and power.

-Now caught in the financial stranglehold they devised to deceive the congregation, I had the senior pastor visit me at my house, and sit down in my backyard.
-After a long conversation in which I reiterated how much damage they were causing, how many families they were harming, and the profound injustice of the course of dealings, the simple remedies, and my basic request for relief, he asked me the strangest question I have ever heard.
+Now caught in the financial stranglehold they devised to deceive the congregation, and in conversation with other senior congregants about what to do about it, I had the senior pastor visit me at my house and sit down in my backyard.
+After a long conversation in which we discussed how much damage they were causing to the congregation and our business, co-workers, and trade partners, how many families they were harming, and the profound deceit and injustice of the course of dealings, he asked me the strangest question I have ever heard.
 My best recollection is:

 _"Jordan, when Jesus stood before Pontius Pilate, do you think he was treated fairly?"_

-Stunned, I paused for a while, before saying, "No, I don't think Jesus was treated fairly by Pontius Pilate."
+Stunned, I paused for a while.
+The question hit shockingly deep.
+I finally said, "No, I don't think Jesus was treated fairly by Pontius Pilate."

 _"And how did he handle it?"_